AmirolAhmad/amirolahmad.github.com/_posts/2013-09-13-how-to-import-mysql-database-via-ssh-cpanel.md

 	`$ mysql user_database -u user_username -ppasswordhere < backup101.sql` - should same in step 1.

-	> Make sure 'user_' is your account name in cPanel that you have create in step 1.
+	**- Make sure 'user_' is your account name in cPanel that you have create in step 1.**

-	**Replace passwordhere with the actual password and do not place a space after the -p before the password, it must be directly next to the -p with no space.**
+	**- Replace passwordhere with the actual password and do not place a space after the -p before the password, it must be directly next to the -p with no space.**

 5. You are all set.
 Now check your PHPMyAdmin to make sure your MySQL Database backup file is exist.